dusty-nv/jetson-inference/docs/pytorch-plants.md

 • tulip tree
 ```

 To get started, first make sure that you have [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch) on your Jetson, then download the dataset below and kick off the training script.
-After that, we'll test the re-trained model in TensorRT by classifying some static test images and also on a live camera stream.
+After that, we'll test the re-trained model in TensorRT on some static images and with a live camera.

 ## Downloading the Data